yprakash/sc-security-labs/upgrade-patterns/StorageGaps.md

 - Use OpenZeppelin’s `validateUpgrade` / `upgradeProxy` checks before upgrading — they will flag layout issues.
 - Be careful with inheritance: changing base contract order or adding variables in a base can shift slots for children.
 - Consider more robust namespaced layouts (ERC-7201) for complex systems that need stronger guarantees.
 - Also keep in mind that your variables may be packed tightly depending on their type.
-Size should be reduced by the no.of extra slots consumed (not no.of extra variables introduced) See https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html
+Size should be reduced by the no.of extra slots consumed (not by the no.of extra variables introduced) See https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html